Huzi Blogs

 Every developer has experienced this classic problem.
 You write code on your laptop (which might be running Windows with Python 3.9), and it works perfectly.
 Then, you give it to a colleague or deploy it to a server (running Linux with Python 3.8), and it breaks.

 These issues arise because the environment is different.
-The operating system, system libraries, language versions, and dependencies can all vary, leading to unpredictable behavior.
+The operating system, system libraries, language versions, and dependencies can all vary, leading to unpredictable behaviour.

 The Solution: Containers